 Warm up to this book by reading the picture book, Make Way for Ducklings by McCloskey.
 It will be fun to compare the two stories.

 Charlie & Mouse by Laurel Snyder is a newer book to add to your read-aloud line-up.
 Charlie and Mouse are brothers with lots of imagination.
 Kids will love to spend time with these two in the four stories that make up the book.

 The Littles by John Peterson is a classic book about a family of little people who live in the walls of a house.
 A new family moves in for the summer sparking trouble and danger.
 Luckily, the Littles have a plan! (first book of a series)

 The Princess in Black Takes a Vacation by Shannon Hale is part adventure and part pure imagination.
 In this book, the Princess Magnolia decides to take a break from keeping monsters away from the goats.
 But, when she arrives at the beach, is she truly off monster duty? (part of a series)

 My Father’s Dragon by Ruth Stiles Gannett is the story of a boy, a talking cat, and a bag of “tools” that travel to an island to save a baby dragon.
 This book won a Newbery honor in the 40s. (first book of a trilogy)

 If one of the books above doesn’t grab you or you have time to add another chapter book into your schedule, check out these titles.

 Fox & Crow Are Not Friends by Melissa Wiley- just three chapters

 Socksby Beverly Cleary- a little bit longer than the others on this list.

 Would you like a list of these books that you can print and keep in your lesson plan binder?
-I have a FREE printable list for you.
-Just click the link below to download it.
-Print and enjoy.
+I have a FREE printable list for email subscribers.